-- the presence of a period after "Table #"; - the legend (sometimes called the caption) goes above the Table; - units are specified in column headings wherever appropriate; - lines of demarcation are used to set legend, headers, data, and footnotes apart from one another. - footnotes are used to clarify points in the table, or to convey repetitive information about entries; - footnotes may also be used to denote statistical differences among groups.
+- the presence of a period after "Table #"; - the legend goes above the Table; - units are specified in column headings wherever appropriate; - lines of demarcation are used to set legend, headers, data, and footnotes apart from one another. - footnotes are used to clarify points in the table, or to convey repetitive information about entries; - footnotes may also be used to denote statistical differences among groups.